PriyumJoshi/DELWP-RSHINY-APP/Docker/readme.txt

 -- Wait for Listening on http://0.0.0.0:8080

 Opening the app on the web browser.
 -- Go to the local ip address.
-In this case, since i am using docker toolbox, it created its own IP address.
+In this case, since I am using docker toolbox, it created its own IP address.
 (192.168.99.100) -- If you are using Docker Daemon.
 Use "localhost:8080" -- So go to the web browser and type in "192.168.99.100:8080"